oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 Qemu-ga provides filesystem-level consistency for Linux, a hook can be executed to allow online disk snapshot for online-backup with application-level consistency of the snapshot image.
 A hook can provide the opportunity to quiesce applications before the snapshot is taken on fsfreeze-freeze/thaw.

+#### Portability of VMs

+*   The backup product should be able to recover a virtual machine to another location (host, storage, network etc.) without having to manually edit the OVF information.
+There should be a mechanism to indicate that virtual machine configuration information is going to be applied to a new location.
+The backup product should have the ability to indicate " use this OVF file to define the configuration and use this new host destination".
+Not every single parameter inside the configuration should be allowed to be overwrittten - the most important are the host, storage and network paramenters which could be set to alternate locations.
+*   virtual machine configuration information should be documented clearly for the customer so that the user understands what parameters can be preserved by a backup product.

 ### Open Issues

 <Category:Feature>